Write a One Page Press Release That Will Get Eyeballs on Your Art

 (NO ATTACHMENTS!
 You might get deleted right off.)

-Don’t forget your full name, business name and your location, if those details don’t already appear the text.
+Don’t forget your full name, business name and location, if those details don’t already appear the text.

 Let a friend read it over and give you feedback.